 If you still can’t locate your Fitbit’s serial number, contact Fitbit’s support team.
 Ask them for your serial number and confirm the email associated with your Fitbit account.

-As long as you previously registered your Fitbit to your account by connecting and syncing your Fitbit device to the Fitbit app or via Fitbit Connect, the customer service representative should be able to provide you the serial number.
+As long as you previously registered your Fitbit to your account by connecting and syncing your Fitbit device to the Fitbit app or via Fitbit Connect, the customer service representative should be able to provide you with the serial number.

 They may ask why you need the serial number.
 Answer honestly, like the example below where I needed to document my Fitbit Inspire’s serial number in a spreadsheet that contains all the serial numbers (and other relevant info) for all the electronics in my family.